azrael05/Speaker-Recoginition/README.md

 ## Steps to run python code for model (ipynb files)
  1. Clone this repository
  2. Open the required ipynb file
- 3. Change base path, train path, test path and model save path
+ 3. Change base path, train path, test path and model save path (For UBM ubm and adaptation path also)
  4. If using linux, replace "\\" by "/" or as applicable.

 ## For X-vector and I-vector steps can be found this <a href="https://github.com/jagabandhumishra/I-MSV-Baseline">repository</a>.